One Step Closer (Linkin Park song)

 A remixed version of the song entitled "1Stp Klosr", featuring Korn frontman Jonathan Davis, was featured on Linkin Park's remix album, Reanimation.
 In 2021, Linkin Park released a new remix of the song by electronic duo 100 gecs.

-This song was mashed up with another song by the band from Hybrid Theory, "Points of Authority", and a collaboration of the song "99 Problems" from The Black Album by Jay-Z on the EP Collision Course.
+The song was mashed up with another song by the band from Hybrid Theory, "Points of Authority", and a collaboration of the song "99 Problems" from The Black Album by Jay-Z on the EP Collision Course.

 Live performances

-In 2001, Linkin Park performed "One Step Closer" on The Conan O'Brien Show.
+In 2001, Linkin Park performed "One Step Closer" on Late Night with Conan O'Brien.